Empowering, Educating and Inspiring by Preserving, Protecting and Providing

-Women In California Politics hopes to provide programs designed to educate people about the critical role women have played in shaping the political landscape of California.
+Women In California Politics Foundation educates people about the critical role women have played in shaping the political landscape of California.
 “Her Words”, the women’s oral history project of Women In California Politics has been conducting intimate video-interviews with each of California’s alumni women of the State Legislature.
 By hearing how real women overcame obstacles in order to become involved in legislation and politics, viewers will be inspired to become involved themselves.
 Hear how they chose which areas they would focus on during their career, what most influenced their decision to run for office, what types of previous experiences helped or hindered them and hear about their successes and failures and their greatest triumphs.
 Raising the funds to produce videotapes of each of our women legislators continues.

 By using creative, innovative and interactive programs we will make it real and participatory for the visitor.
 The plan is to create exhibits featuring interactive media and presenting the living history and/or re-creation of the first 100 years of women elected to serve in the California Legislature.

 Celebrating Our Past